-Low tire pressure warning (if again pad): Illuminates wh
+Low tire pressure warning:

-(if equipped): Illuminates when your tire pressure is low.
+Illuminates when your tire pressure is low.
 If the light remains ON at start up or while driving, the tire pressure should be checked.
 Refer to Inflating Your Tires in the Tires, Wheels and Loading chapter.
 When the ignition is first turned to ON, the light will illuminate for 3 seconds to ensure the bulb is working.
 If the light does not turn ON or begins to flash, have the system inspected by your authorized dealer.
 For more information on this system, refer to Understanding Your Tire Pressure Monitoring System in the Tires, Wheels and Loading chapter.